ftwbored/product-preview-card/README.md

 ### What I learned

-Incorporated flexbox and is abit more farmiliarized with it now (I Guess?)
+- Incorporated flexbox and is abit more farmiliarized with it now (I Guess?)
+- learned how to size images for responsiveness

 ### Continued development